 Today, adoption is an empowering choice that women can make when faced with an unplanned pregnancy, but that hasn’t always been the case.

 The idea of there being other ways to say “give up for adoption” is relatively new.
 Adoptions in the 19th and early 20th centuries were often shrouded in secrecy and shame.
 Because of the stigma against unwed mothers and their children, many women felt pressured to hide their pregnancies and place their babies with adoptive families.

 Often left with no other choice, these women would “give their babies up” to strangers, never to see or hear from them again.
 This left birth mothers wondering who their children had become, what their lives were like, and whether they were safe and loved.
 In most cases, these questions went unanswered.
 And, as their children grew older, they would have next to no way of finding their birth parents.

 Fortunately, this era of adoption history is long gone.
 But language that emerged from this period has managed to stick around even to this day.

 The phrase “giving up a baby for adoption” continues the hurtful myth that women who place their children for adoption are selfish — that they don’t really care about what happens after they choose adoption.
 Of course, none of this is true, which is the main reason as to why you really shouldn’t say “give up” for adoption.

 What Does Adoption Look Like Today?

 Adoption today is better than it has ever been.
 There are now many advantages for a woman who chooses this unplanned pregnancy option.
-She is free to choose:

-- The perfect family for her baby
+- Find an adoptive family for your baby

 - And so much more